RACV Logo

 Day 9: Victoria Falls

 Why not wake up early and see Chobe National Park from a different perspective with an optional morning game drive.
-After, travel to Victoria Falls, crossing the border into Zimbabwe just in time to have lunch on the banks of the Zambezi River.
-Set up camp and enjoy some free time to relax, freshen up, and plan out your next couple of days in Victoria Falls.
+After, travel to Victoria Falls, crossing the border into Zimbabwe just in time to have lunch.
+Set up camp and enjoy some free time to relax, freshen up and plan out your next couple of days at Victoria Falls.
 Be sure to ask your local leader for their tips and advice.
-This evening, dine on a traditional a traditional Zimbabwe dinner hosted by a women's cooperative within the community.
-Learn how this initiative not only provides employment opportunities but also benefits the Victoria Falls community as a whole.
+This evening, dine on a traditional Zimbabwe dinner hosted by Inguquko White Star – a local community group committed to preserving and promoting African culture through the arts.
+Enjoy a performance of traditional song and dance and learn how this initiative has created opportunities for youth arts education and provided a platform for local talent.

 Day 10: Victoria Falls